 All those involved with science teaching and learning should have a common, accurate view of the nature of science.
 Science is characterized by the systematic gathering of information through various forms of direct and indirect observations and the testing of this information by methods including, but not limited to, experimentation.
 The principal product of science is knowledge in the form of naturalistic concepts and the laws and theories related to those concepts.
 National Science Teachers Association Position Statement on the Nature of Science.

 Have you read the most current Michigan Science Matters Network eBlast?
-If not, please click HERE.
-If you would like the eBlast sent directly to you, please click HERE and complete each step on becoming a Point of Contact.
-Or make it even easier on yourself - just follow the steps on the Michigan Science Matters Network BOOKMARK.
-Please CLICK HERE to download the bookmark.
+If not, read about now.
+Sign up if you would like the eBlast sent directly to you, and complete each step on becoming a Point of Contact.
+Or make it even easier on yourself - just follow the steps on the Michigan Science Matters Network BOOKMARK to download the bookmark.

 Wayne RESA's Mathematics and Science Center is one of the 33 Mathematics and Science Centers in Michigan's Mathematics and Science Centers Network.
 Please visit the Mathematics and Science Centers website to learn more about this consortium.

 Try these shortcuts, to make your navigation of the Wayne RESA Science page even easier:

 - Priority Expectations (resa.net/priorityexpectations)

 - Science (resa.net/science)

 - STEM (resa.net/stem)